 These tests should be taken far enough in advance to arrange remedial tutoring if necessary.
 The placement test fee is 20 JOD.
 Approval is the prerogative of the program director.

-Non-students are generally not allowed to observe classes.
-Students may, however, after notifying the program office, bring guests in to mix with other students during tea break from 10.40 am to 11.10 am daily.
-Guests are welcome at any time in the program office, although appointments are recommended.
+Non-students are not allowed to observe classes.
+Students may, however, after notifying the program office, bring guests to mix with other students during tea break (10:25-10:50).
+Guests are welcome at any time in the program office, but appointments are recommended.

-Students should be aware that playing host to visitors from overseas requires a great deal of effort and time and impedes language study.
-As much as is practicable, students should host visitors from overseas only when school is not in session.
+Students should be aware that hosting visitors from overseas requires a great deal of effort and time and impedes language study.
+As much as is practical, students should host visitors only when school is not in session.